flipm0de/NapDatabaseExport/README.md

 ### Supported File Formats

+- CSV - a text file, the values of which are delimited in accordance with the current regional settings
 - Comma-separated CSV - a text file, the values of which are delimited with a "," (comma) symbol
 - Semicolon-separated CSV - a text file, the values of which are delimited with a ";" (semicolon) symbol
+- JSON - a text file following [RFC 8259](https://tools.ietf.org/html/rfc8259)

 ### Contribution